GrahamPaasch/netauto-foundations-lab/docs/lab-topology.md

 # Lab Topology

+This file is generated from `docs/lab-topology.yml`.
+Edit that file and re-run `python3 scripts/generate_inventory.py`.

 This course expects a small multi-vendor lab with a jump host.

 If you synced modules, look here for topology assets: